pawelad/naurr/README.md

 $ make docker-run
 ```

-If everything went well, naurr should be available at http://localhost:8000/.
+If everything went well, naurr API should be available at http://localhost:8000/api/
+and the docs should be available at http://localhost:8000/api/docs/.

 Alternatively, you can also run it without [Docker], but you need to have [PostgreSQL]
 installed and running locally: